shriyashmg/dabotics/README.md

 # dabotics

-This is basic portfolio project using html css and js
+This is responsive portfolio project using html css and js.

+This portfolio contain sections like home, about, education, project and contact section.
+Media queries are used in order to make responsive website.
+It contains buttons with hover effects.